ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     Notice the name I've given (`k3snodetpl`), and that I've chosen explicitly the `ssd_disks` as target storage.
 I could have left the default `Same as source` option since the template volume is also placed in that storage, but I preferred to be explicit here for the sake of clarity.

-4. Click on `Clone` when ready and the window will dissapear.
+4. Click on `Clone` when ready and the window will disappear.
 You'll have to pay attention to the `Tasks` console at the bottom to see how the cloning process goes.

     ![Full clone of template in progress](images/g024/pve_node_template_full_clone_progress.png "Full clone of template in progress")